By David Sanford | For Cello and Piano | 12′

 Year Composed: 1995

-Instrumentation: Cello and Piano
+Instrumentation: For Cello and Piano

 Duration: 12′

-Format: Score + Part
+Format: Full Score + 1 Part

-Catalogue Number: OM0301
+Catalog Number: OM0301

 22 Part 1 immediately projects a sense of defiant individuality between the two instruments by starting with a dynamic solo piano cadenza.
 Initially very gestural, a kind of chromatic jazz bass line slowly emerges in the piano’s opening.
 The cello joins in with a few interjections and long sustained notes, and finally asserts itself with its own soloistic line over a dissonant funk groove from the piano.
 Then, the cello gets its own cadenza, which is followed by a quiet reconciliation between the two instruments, and a climactic showdown.
 The second movement begins with alternating ethereal and declamatory passages, finally leading to a funk apotheosis.
 The title of the work was inspired by an uncanny ubiquity of the number “22” in the composer’s life.
 As Dave explains it: